Skip to main content

 • Data Filtering: Automatic filtering based on user context

-• Audit Trail: Report access and modifications are logged
+• Audit Trail: Report access and modifications are logged in system logs

 Best Practices